 As humans, we are plagued with the innate hubris of our ability to control our world.
 Here's the reality: Not only do we have very little control over our own career paths, but we hardly stick to our own weekly schedule!
 There are far too many variables that get in the way of our plans. … Continue reading The “Economy” is Much Harder to Control Than You (or Trump) Thinks

 By Will Hanafan (Creighton University) When President Donald Trump came crashing through the doors of the White House back in 2016, he brought with him a completely new attitude and set of ideas.
 At the heart of this new attitude towards the country came his notorious mantra, “Make America Great Again”.
-His campaign and slogan focused on the concept that in order to “Make America Great … Continue reading Trump’s Tariffs: Does America Win?
+His campaign and slogan focused … Continue reading Trump’s Tariffs: Does America Win?

 By Clayton Dines (Creighton University) Once upon a time, college was considered a guaranteed ticket to career success.
 But these days, many college graduates enter the real world with a degree in one hand and a massive amount of student loan debt weighing them down in the other.
 A college degree can be a great … Continue reading Maxing Out: The Value of College

 After the financial crisis of 2008 and 2009, my friend and I decided to start a landscaping business.
 Neither of us had gone to landscaping school nor did we have a particular affinity for lawn-mowers.
 (At least, not yet.)
 But hey, we thought, we live in Florida, grass grows like crazy most of the year, … Continue reading I Charged Too Little to Mow the Lawn